History of Ireland | No Comment

 The first Irish people, who probably arrived from Scotland about 9000 years ago, were hunter gatherers, constantly on the move in search of food.

-The Celts were artists and craftsmen and had a complex and well ordered social structure, and have left us a legacy of language and culture that has persisted for centuries.
+Pre-christian Ireland had a complex and well ordered social structure, and have left us a legacy that has persisted for centuries.
+But was it Celtic …

 The coming of Christianity brought not just faith but the important skills of reading and writing, until now unavailable to the Celts.